-Town Manager Cabanel spoke of how pleased she is with the growth that has taken place in the department, under the leadership of Matt Casparius, in terms of programs and activities offered to the community-at-large.
+Town Manager Cabanel spoke of how pleased she is with the growth that has taken place in the 13 14 department, under the leadership of Matt Casparius, in terms of programs and activities offered to the community-at-large.

-17 Matthew Casparius, Director, Parks and Recreation, noted over this past year the department offered events have been taking off, e.g. winter carnival.
-Record turnouts are being seen every time these events are offered.
+16 17 Matthew Casparius, Director, Parks and Recreation, noted over this past year the department offered significant amount of growth has been seen over that period.
+Aside from individual programs, special 19

-18 213 different activities compared to 4 years ago when the department was doing about 25.
-A
+213 different activities compared to 4 years ago when the department was doing about 25.
+A 18